First Australian victims of tragic volcano eruption identified

 - Sydney, NSW: Anthony and Kristine Langford, and daughter Winona, 17, unaccounted for;

-- From Sydney: The Hollander family – father Martin, 48, wife Barbara and two teenage sons believed aged 13-14 and 16-17, are missing;
+- The Hollander family – father Martin, 48, wife Barbara and two teenage sons believed aged 13-14 and 16-17, are missing;

-- From Sydney, NSW: Marion London, 56, and husband Nick are in hospital with severe burns.
+- Marion London, 56, and husband Nick are in hospital with severe burns.

 -with AAP